2 Control flow, structs, modules and types

 ~~~~^~

 If you take some time, and think hard about this error message, you will understand it.
 You already have the tools to understand why we are getting this error message.
-We have talked about it already at Section 2.2.
-So remember, every function argument is immutable in Zig, and self is included in this rule.
+We have talked about it already in Section 2.2.
+So remember, every function argument is immutable in Zig, and self is no exception to this rule.

 The problem begins when we try to alter the value of self directly, which is a function argument, and, every function argument is immutable by default.
-You may quest yourself how can we overcome this barrier, and once again, the solution was also discussed at Section 2.2.
+You may ask yourself how can we overcome this barrier, and once again, the solution was also discussed in Section 2.2.
 We overcome this barrier, by explicitly marking the self argument as a pointer.

 Note